|

 annually.

-the closing prices on the next Monday, one day after the rankings.
+with the closing prices on the next Monday, one day after the

 |